 Brain tumors are abnormal growths that form in the brain tissue itself or in the membranes surrounding the brain and spinal cord.
 These tumors can be benign or malignant tumors that have transferred from other sites in the body (known as metastatic tumors).
 Both primary (a tumor that originated in the brain) and metastatic brain tumors can compress sensitive brain tissue and nerves within the head, causing patients to experience symptoms such as vision loss, hearing loss, difficulties with balance, pain or seizures.
 As these tumors grow larger, they can be life-threatening because they disrupt critical parts of the brain that are responsible for breathing and other basic life functions.

-The CyberKnife System offers patients like yourself a non-invasive alternative to brain surgery when you are faced with this disease.
-Our physicians can use the CyberKnife System to treat brain tumors that may be considered “inoperable” because of their location in the head.
+The CyberKnife System offers patients a noninvasive alternative to brain surgery when they are faced with this disease.
+Our physicians can use the CyberKnife System to treat brain tumors that may otherwise be considered inoperable because of their location in the head.
 CyberKnife can also be used to treat patients who cannot undergo brain cancer surgery due to their poor medical condition or those who do not want to undergo surgery.